kkartunov/wp-content-protect/README.md

 - Where can I find information about the supported date/time formats for the time locks?
   * All supported formats by the PHP's `strtotime()` function are supported by the plugin too.
 More [here]( http://php.net/manual/en/datetime.formats.relative.php).

+## Available in:
+- English
+- Deutsch
+- Български

 ## Contributing
 Pull requests welcome!
 What you will need to do to contribute is: